Author: Dr. Jean-Paul Rodrigue

 Trade, the exchange of goods and services over long distances, and commercial activities, the exchange of products and services at specific markets, are core components of the economy.
 Trade and commerce have evolved in space and time, from low volume and limited extent before the industrial revolution, to the extensive flows and transactions that characterize the contemporary global economy.
 Historically, wealth was dominantly related to agricultural output implying that the largest economies were those with the largest populations, but these populations were mainly rural and with low income.
 As such, trade and commerce were marginal activities.

 The industrial revolution irremediably changed trade and commerce with mechanization and its multiplying effects on production and consumption.
-Despite substantial growth in production capabilities, economic systems remain based on trade and transactions since specialization and efficiency require interdependency.
+Economic systems remain based on trade and transactions despite substantial growth in production capabilities since specialization and efficiency require interdependency.
 People trade their labor for a wage, often commuting in the process, while corporations trade their output for capital, having to access markets.
 Trade is the transmission of ownership in return for a counterpart, generally money, which is often defined as a medium of exchange.
-This exchange involves a transaction and its associated flows of capital, information, commodities, parts, or finished products.
+This exchange involves a transaction and its associated capital flows, information, commodities, parts, or finished products.
 All these activities define commercial geography.

 Commercial geography investigates the spatial characteristics of trade and transactions in terms of their nature, causes, and consequences.
 It leans on the analysis of transactions, from a simple commercial transaction involving an individual purchasing a product at a store, to the complex network of transactions maintained between a multinational corporation and its suppliers.
 The scale and scope of commercial geography vary significantly.